Derby (horse race)

 The start of the 2009 Hong Kong Derby.

 A derby (/ˈdɑːrbi/ DAR-bee, /ˈdɜːrbi/ DUR-bee) is a type of horse race named after the Derby Stakes run at Epsom Downs Racecourse in England.
 That was in turn named after Edward Smith-Stanley, 12th Earl of Derby, who inaugurated the race in 1780.
 Perhaps the best-known example after the original is the Kentucky Derby in the United States.

 Traditionally, the term "derby" is used strictly to refer to races restricted to three-year-olds, as the English and U.S. Triple Crown races all are.
 The most notable exceptions to this rule are the Hong Kong Derby and Singapore Derby, restricted to four-year-old Thoroughbreds, and the Canadian Pacing Derby, an annual harness race for "aged pacers" (Standardbreds) four years old and up.

-In Scandinavian harness racing Derby is restricted to four-year-olds.
-Exception is the Finnhorse Derby, which is restricted to five-year-olds.
+In Scandinavian harness racing the term derby is generally restricted to four-year-olds.
+An exception is the Finnhorse Derby, which is restricted to five-year-olds.